Curucail/trackswitch.js/docs/configuration.md

 2. **UI Buttons**: Click the **A** and **B** buttons in the control bar to set loop points.
 The loop toggle button (⟲) enables or disables looping, and the clear button (✕) removes the loop points.

 3. **Right-Click Drag**: Right-click and drag across the seekbar to quickly select a loop region.
 The loop automatically enables when both points are set this way.

-Once loop points are set, black markers appear on the seekbar.
+Once loop points are set, markers appear on the seekbar.
 You can drag these markers to adjust the loop boundaries.
-A minimum distance of 50ms is enforced between points.
+A minimum distance of 100ms (0.1s) is enforced between points.

 **Loop Behavior**